awwright/jsonschemaparse/README.md

 ### parse(text, options)

-Parses _text_, and accepts an object _options_:
+Parses _text_, and accepts an object _options_ as found in Parser, except for the "parse" options, which are called with the following values: `parseValue:true, parseAnnotations:false, parseInfo:false`.

-* schema: a Schema instance, or schema object, specifying validation rules to apply to the text.
-* reviver: An ECMAScript `JSON.parse` compatible reviving function.
-* charset: The character set, if `text` is a Uint8Array/Buffer. `ASCII` and `UTF-8` values permitted.

 ```javascript
 try {